Piers Corbyn: Party politics

-Corbyn was a member of the Labour Party and served as a councillor for Burgess Ward, in the London Borough of Southwark, between 1986 and 1990.
+Corbyn was a member of the Labour Party.
+He was elected as a Labour councillor for Burgess Ward of the Southwark London Borough Council in 1986 but lost in 1990.
 In 1987, Corbyn was arrested for the defacing of an SDP–Liberal Alliance poster, but cautioned and released without charge.
-For seven years he was an unpaid campaigns organiser in Bermondsey and Southwark, being thanked by Tony Blair in 1998 at Downing Street.
-Corbyn left the Labour Party in 2002 in the run up to the invasion of Iraq, and stood as an independent candidate in the Southwark London Borough Council elections in 2015 and 2022.
+For seven years he was an unpaid campaigns organiser in Southwark and Bermondsey, being thanked by Tony Blair in 1998 at Downing Street.
+Corbyn left the Labour Party in 2002 in the run up to the invasion of Iraq, and stood as an independent candidate in 2002 and in a 2015 council by-election.
 According to The Sunday Times in September 2017, his attempt to rejoin the Southwark Constituency Labour Party in January 2017 was blocked.

-His brother, Jeremy Corbyn, has been the MP for Islington North since 1983 and served as Leader of the Opposition and Leader of the Labour Party from 2015 to 2020.
+His brother, Jeremy Corbyn, was elected MP for Islington North in 1983, was re-elected in every following election as of 2025, and served as Leader of the Labour Party and hence Leader of the Opposition from 2015 to 2020.
 In August 2015, Corbyn supported his brother's campaign in the Labour Party leadership election, on the basis that he stood for proper debate and accountability, including on climate.
 On Twitter, he urged people to register to vote and back Jeremy Corbyn to lead the Labour Party.

-In 2016, Corbyn was among a group of protesters at a Lambeth council meeting who "screamed abuse in the faces" of party councillors.
+In March 2016, Corbyn was among a group of protesters at a Lambeth council meeting who reportedly "screamed abuse in the faces" of party councillors.
+Corbyn later told the BBC that he personally sought to make his points by talking to people, rather than shouting.

 WeatherAction

 Following some years of weather prediction as an occupation, he formed WeatherAction, a business, in 1995.
 WeatherAction is the business through which Corbyn sells his predictions.
 He has in the past bet on these predictions.
 His betting attracted much interest in 1990, when his predictions of severe weather were met by a year of the "worst extremes".

-WeatherAction was formerly listed on the Alternative Investment Market (AIM) as 'Weather Action Holdings plc' in 1997, and was transferred back to private ownership in 1999, primarily because of sustaining increasing losses and the impact of costs related to listed status (around £70,000 annually) compared to annual revenues of £250,000.
+WeatherAction was formerly listed on the Alternative Investment Market (AIM) as 'Weather Action Holdings plc' in 1997, and was transferred back to private ownership in 1999, primarily because of sustaining increasing losses and the impact of annual £70,000 costs related to listed status on annual revenues of £250,000.
 Corbyn reacquired the weather prediction business; the listed shell was taken over by investors and changed its name to 'InternetAction.com', with the intent of researching potential net-based takeover targets.

-WeatherAction left the Alternative Investment Market in 1999 after reported losses incurred during its time as a public company of £480,000 and its share price dropped from 79p a share to 24p.
+WeatherAction left the Alternative Investment Market in 1999 after reported losses of £480,000 incurred during its time as a public company; its share price dropped from 79p a share to 24p.

 Prediction methods

-Corbyn's technique "combines statistical analysis of over a century of historical weather patterns with clues derived from solar observations."
+Corbyn's technique is stated to combine "statistical analysis of over a century of historical weather patterns with clues derived from solar observations."
 He considers past weather patterns and solar observations and sun-earth magnetic connectivity.
 However, meteorological studies show that such influences cause minimal impact on the Earth's atmosphere.